Radon in homes

 Most of Mississippi is classed as EPA Zone 3, an area of low radon potential (probable indoor radon average below 4 pCi/L).

 The EPA has published a map characterizing all Mississippi counties.
-If you identify the county, I can tell you how EPA characterized that county.
+If you identify the county, we can tell you how EPA characterized that county.

 Is radon a problem in schools?